amazon-ion/ion-tests/conformance/README.md

 ## Modeling outputs

 The `produces` form is specified to use Ion data-model equivalence when checking results.
-This works nicely when you have that implemented, but its somewhat circular and hard to bootstrap, especially when you're still implementing JSON extensions like annotations, symbols, and S-expressions.
+This works nicely when you have that implemented, but it's somewhat circular and hard to bootstrap, especially when you're still implementing JSON extensions like annotations, symbols, and S-expressions.